zugazagoitia/knag/vagrant/README.md

 # Vagrant Development Enviroment on Windows

-In order to provide a set of virtual hosts to deploy our *Kubernetes* cluster with *Ansible* we can provision some VMs using [Vagrant](https://www.vagrantup.com/).
+In order to provide a set of virtual hosts to create our *Kubernetes* cluster with *Ansible* we can provision some Debian 11 VMs using [Vagrant](https://www.vagrantup.com/).

 > Vagrant provides easy to configure, reproducible, and portable work environments built on top of industry-standard technology and controlled by a single consistent workflow to help maximize the productivity and flexibility of you and your team.